orthopus/01-wrist/README.md

 **Required devices** :

 ### How to make your own

 Come back soon to find steps to follow to make your own.

-### Contribution
+## CONTRIBUTION

-Your contribution to this project is welcome!
+Your contribution to these projects is welcome!

 * Have you discovered a bug or you have an improvement ideas ?
-  * Go to the GitHub [issues](https://github.com/orthopus/0102-myocoach-diy/issues) of the project.
+  * Go to the GitHub [issues](https://github.com/orthopus/01-wrist/issues) of the project.
 * You have time, some Maker skills and you want to help us ?
   * Read the [CONTRIBUTING](CONTRIBUTING.md) file to help us to upgrade this project
   * Read the [CODEOFCONDUCT](CODEOFCONDUCT.md) file to know community standards

 ## CONTACT